What's new in SQL Server 2022

 */

-See how each interval is being rounded down to the nearest occurence?
+See how each interval is being rounded down to the nearest occurrence?
 This is super useful for things like grouping data by month.
 For example, “group sales by month using purchase date”.
 Prior to this you’d have to use methods like the following:

 SELECT DATEPART(MONTH, PurchaseDate), DATEPART(YEAR, PurchaseDate)